VincentDondain/xamarin-macios-wiki/iOS-Beta1/ModelIO-iOS-Beta1.md

   @property boundingBox
   @abstract Bounding box encompasing the mesh
   @discussion Calculated by iterating through MDLVertexAttributePosition to find
-@@ -99,15 +120,15 @@
- /*!
-  @property vertexDescriptor
-  @abstract Immutable vertex descriptor for interpreting data in vertexBuffers
-- @discussion Setting this applies the new layout in 'vertexBuffers' thus is a
--             heavyweight operation as structured copies of almost all vertex
--             buffer data could be made.
-Additionally, if the new vertexDescriptor
--             does not have an attribute in the original vertexDescriptor, that
--             attribute will be deleted.
-If the original vertexDescriptor does
--             not have an attribute in the new vertexDescriptor, the data for the
--             added attribute set as the added attribute's initializationValue
-+ @discussion Setting this applies the new layout in 'vertexBuffers' thus is a
-+             heavyweight operation as structured copies of almost all vertex
-+             buffer data could be made.
-Additionally, if the new vertexDescriptor
-+             does not have an attribute in the original vertexDescriptor, that
-+             attribute will be deleted.
-If the original vertexDescriptor does
-+             not have an attribute in the new vertexDescriptor, the data for the
-+             added attribute set as the added attribute's initializationValue property.
--
-+
-              The allocator associated with each original meshbuffer is used to reallocate the corresponding resultant meshbuffer.
-  */
 @@ -116,11 +137,11 @@
  /*!
   @property vertexCount